gauniverseorg/ga-docs/docs/Core-Features/Layout/Pages/Types/Table Details.md

 The Table Detail page consists of a table control for displaying data and an input option for entering new data.
 ![Table page overview](../../../../../static/img/table1.png)

-The appropriate data model and container need to be chosen to display and store the relevant data records
+The appropriate data model and container need to be chosen to display and store the relevant data records.
 ![Selecting a data model](../../../../../static/img/table2.png)

-Then the user must select the appropriate settings
+Then the user must select the appropriate settings.
 ![Selecting Settings](../../../../../static/img/table3.png)

 The available properties are: